Skip to main content

 Flying with alcohol: How to pack beer and wine in your luggage

-Can you fly with alcohol?
-Learn how with this packing guide
+Learn how to do this right with this packing guide

-Packing a suitcase.
+Packing a suitcase

 Surface / Unsplash

 If you’re a craft beer aficionado or ardent wine lover, chances are that, at some point, you’ll find yourself in a predicament when packing for a flight.
 You’ve gone a little overboard at the breweries and wineries and couldn’t resist splurging on several of those delicious bottles.
 Don’t worry; we’ve all been there.
-From a souvenir perspective, locally produced beer and wine make for refreshing mementos from any journey, as well as great gifts to bring back from your travels.
-Here’s the big question though.
+From a souvenir perspective, locally produced beer and wine make for refreshing mementos from any journey and great gifts to bring back from your travels.
+Here’s the big question, though.
 Can you bring alcohol on a plane?

 The short answer is yes.
-Like with anything else in life, there are rules and it’s important to know them before you head to the airport including how much and what you can bring.
+Like with anything else in life, there are rules, and it’s important to know them before you head to the airport, including how much and what you can bring.
 It’s also essential to know how to pack the alcohol for the flight.
 There’s nothing worse than a bottle of red wine breaking in your suitcase and staining everything or a broken beer bottle making your luggage smell like yeast right before a long-haul flight.
 With a few smart packing decisions, your beer or wine will be safely waiting for you at the baggage carousel, wherever your final destination may be.

 The first step to flying with alcohol is to remember to leave the open bottles behind.
 Alcohol going on a plane must be unopened and in its original packaging.
 Whether you check your bags or prefer carry-on luggage, you need to make sure those bottles are safe and secure for the trip.
 Here are our suggestions for packing your own beer and wine for travel and the important Transportation Security Administration (TSA) and Federal Aviation Administration (FAA) rules to keep in mind.

-Waiting at airport.
+Waiting at the airport

 Bignai / Shutterstock

 Another thing to keep in mind is the alcohol content when flying with alcohol.
-According to the Federal Aviation Administration, alcoholic beverages that contain “more than 24% but not more than 70% alcohol by volume (up to 140 proof)” and are still in their unopened retail packaging can be taken as carry-ons if they are at or under 3.4 ounces.
+According to the FAA, alcoholic beverages that contain “more than 24% but not more than 70% alcohol by volume (up to 140 proof)” and are still in their unopened retail packaging can be taken as carry-ons if they are at or under 3.4 ounces.
 Otherwise, for up to 1.3 gallons, they’ll need to be checked.
 For beer and wine under 24% ABV, there aren’t any limitations on how much alcohol you can fly with in checked bags as long as it fits in your luggage.
 Anything over 70% ABV won’t be permitted, but this would only apply to distillates and extremely hard liquor, not beer or wine.

 A close-up of the Samsonite Freeform 24" Spinner suitcase.